-We are pleased to announce that the club now has five mental health ambassadors who are committed to increasing the mental health support available to our members and promoting the benefits of running for good mental health.
+We are pleased to announce that the club now has four mental health ambassadors who are committed to increasing the mental health support available to our members and promoting the benefits of running for good mental health.

 The team are available for chats, hugs, pep talks and they can also point you in the direction of professional support if you need it.